Q1 2026 pickleball paddles coming soon

 What this list is – and what it isn’t

-No. This is a forward-looking snapshot based on confirmed approval timing and release signals.
+No. This is a forward-looking snapshot based on confirmed timing and approval signals.
 Performance conclusions only come after wide availability and structured on-court testing.

 No. Approval confirms legality for sanctioned play.
 Public availability depends on inventory, brand release plans, and shipping timelines.